joaomarcuslf/joaomarcuslf/README.md

 ### :zap: Fun fact:

+- My favorite color is Purple 💜
 - I had simultaneously around 14 cats and 3 dogs.
 - I like learning things by applying those technologies to things I love, like MTG, Coffee and cats.
 - My first code experience was with around 9~10 years old, I changed the AI for Ragnarok Online following some Forums tips.
+- I am somewhat addict to card games, if they are mixed with some other mechanic, like a rougue-like game, this is my paradise.